Friday, 29 April 2011

 Bill Rennells

 Originally a print journalist for 25 years.
 Founder member of BBC Radio Oxford in 1970.
 Also worked for BBC Radio Nottingham.
 Joined Radio 2 in April 1978 as newsreader/announcer and presenter of You and the Night and the Music and Nightride, Easy Does It and The Early Show.
 Presenter of Test Match Special.
-Returned to Radio Oxford in 1991 and currently presenting Harmony Nights with wife Angela.
+Returned to Radio Oxford in 1991 and presented Harmony Nights on Sunday evenings until 2023.

 Moira Stuart

 Started at BBC in 1970s as a production assistant.
 In late 1970s became newsreader/announcer on Radio 4 before moving to Radio 2 in March 1980.
 Left the station in July 1981.
 Occasional presenter of You and the Night and the Music.
 Joined BBC TV as newsreader in 1981 before being dropped in 2007.
-In 2010 re-joined Radio 2 as newsreader on the Chris Evans Breakfast Show.
+In 2010 re-joined Radio 2 as newsreader on the Chris Evans Breakfast Show until 2018.
+Between 2014 and 2018 presented a Sunday night music show on Radio 2.
+Joined Classic FM in 2019.

 Vivien Stuart

-Radio 2 from June 1979 to 1982 as newsreader/announcer and presenter of You and the Night and the Music.
+Joined the BBC in 1975 as a studio manager.
+On Radio 2 from June 1979 to 1982 as newsreader/announcer and presenter of You and the Night and the Music.
 In the 80s an announcer on Thames TV and BBC TV and announcer/newsreader at Central TV.
-Returned to Radio 2 as the “weather girl” on the Derek Jameson Breakfast Show between 1986 and 1991.
-From 1991 a presenter on the World Service programme World Business Report.
+Returned to Radio 2 as the “weather girl” on the Derek Jameson Breakfast Show between 1986 and 1990.
+From 1990 worked for the Economics and Business Unit and presented the World Service's World Business Report and Radio 4's The Financial World Tonight.
+On BBC tv reported for Working Lunch and Breakfast News.
+Left the BBC around the turn of the century and re-trained as a plumber!
+Re-joined the Corporation for Audience Services escorting visitors around BH & TVC and then part-time as an Investigation Analyst in BBC Distribution.
+Died in March 2024.

 Sheila Tracy